 When I was 18 years old, I was given only a short time to live.
 Blood tests revealed that I had a life-threatening disease.
 It was Leukemia and the doctor said there was no hope!

 It was 1984, a time when the medical treatment for leukemia was not as advanced as it is today.
 And even though there was a life-saving bone marrow transplant, it would cost well over $100,000 just to get started.
-The money would have to be paid before he could receive treatment, but that wasn't all.
+The money would have to be paid before I could receive treatment, but that wasn't all.
 An unlikely bone marrow match was also needed and a marrow bank did not yet exist.

-“I have a burden to go and tell people what Jesus Christ has done for me and what I know He will do for others when they put their trust in Him.
+I have a burden to go and tell people what Jesus Christ has done for me and what I know He will do for others when they put their trust in Him.
 I have never been in prison or a slave to alcohol or drugs but I have something in common with a lot of people.
 I felt hopeless.
-But there is good news; hope can be found when you ask the Lord to take control of your life.
+There is good news though.
+Hope can be found when you ask the Lord to take control of your life.
 The hope I have is not just this temporary life but eternal life only found in Him!
-Now I'm walking, talking, singing and bringing His message of hope to others!”
+Now I'm walking, talking, singing and bringing His message of hope and peace to others!

-“If I can help and encourage someone else, everything I’ve been through has been worth it all!”
+Today I experience complete VICTORY!
+The leukemia is totally cured and the paralysis is gone.
+If I can help and encourage someone else, everything I’ve been through has been worth it all!